robgonnella/ardi/v2/docs/ardi_compile-and-upload.md

   -f, --fqbn string              Specify fully qualified board name -h, --help                     help for compile-and-upload
-      --port string              The port your arduino board is connected to -s, --show-props               Show all build properties (does not compile)
+      --port string              The port your arduino board is connected to
 ```

 ### Options inherited from parent commands